HP TECH TAKES

 Water definitely wins when it comes to real estate.
 Fans take up far more space than the thin tubes of water in your average liquid cooling kit.

 A traditional air-cooled system relies on a series of fans cooling various components within the gaming PC case.
 More fans are needed when you get into custom, high-powered PCs, which makes for a bulky and cluttered case.

 While liquid units take up less space than fans, their construction is a bit more complex and consists of the following parts:

 These days, a high-end GPU can generate two or three times the amount of heat of a CPU.
 As a result, you’re bound to notice a major increase in fan noise when you’re in the midst of an extended gaming session like when playing Fortnite on your PC.

-Water cooling presents an attractive solution because, again, they cut down on noise and offer an efficient means of cooling things down.
+Water cooling presents an attractive solution because, again, it cuts down on noise and offers an efficient means of cooling things down.